 - Tribal TANF payments.

 - Foster care.

 - Kinship caregiver payments.

 - Preparation for adult living (PAL) stipends.

-- Subsidized adoption (unless excluding the person from the FIP grant would reduce benefits to the family).
+- Subsidized adoption (unless excluding the person from the FIP grant would reduce benefits to the family). - Refugee matching grant.

-Consider subsidized guardianship assistance (whether from Iowa or from another state) the same as foster care.
+Consider subsidized guardianship assistance (whether from lowa or from another state) the same as foster care.
 That is, a child is not eligible for FIP while receiving subsidized guardianship assistance.

 Consider kinship caregiver payments the same as foster care.
 That is, a child is not eligible for FIP while receiving kinship caregiver payments.
-For more information on handling foster care, kinship caregiver payments, and adoption placements, see 4-G, When a Child Goes into Foster Care or the Kinship Caregiver Payment Program, 4-E, Adoption Subsidy, 4-C, Foster Care, and 4-C, Kinship Caregiver Payment Program.
+For more information on handling foster care, kinship caregiver payments, and adoption placements, see 4-G, When a Child Goes into Foster Care or the Kinship Caregiver Payment Program, 4-E, Adoption Subsidy, and 4-C Foster Care and Kinship Caregiver Payment Program.

-Effective October I, 2006, a tribal TANF program became available to Native Americans living in Woodbury County who are also members of a federally recognized tribe.
+Effective October 1, 2006, a tribal TANF program became available to Native Americans living in Woodbury County who are also members of a federally recognized tribe.
 The Woodbury County Tribal TANF Program is operated by the Winnebago Tribe of Nebraska.
 Tribal TANF programs may eventually be available in other counties.